Kelly M. Kapic

 On faculty since 2001

-My long term professional goals include both teaching and writing.
-Through teaching I aim to enthusiastically equip future Church leaders, missionaries, professionals, and other lay-people to serve Christ in the church and world.
+My long-term professional goals have included both teaching and writing.
+Through teaching I enthusiastically aim to equip future Church leaders, missionaries, professionals, and other lay-people to serve Christ in the church and world.
 Through research and writing I hope to provide accessible scholarship which is theologically rich, textured with the past, relevant to the present and helpful for the future.
 This includes writing in the areas of systematic, historical, and practical theology.

-As background, I have poured many years of my life into studying the theology of the Puritan John Owen, believing that time spent working through his thought would provide not just important historical background, but also a theological grounding from one of the greatest theologians Britain ever produced.
+As background, I have poured many years of my life into studying the theology of John Owen (1616-1683), believing that time spent working through his thought would provide not just important historical background, but also a theological grounding from one of the greatest theologians Britain ever produced.
 I have not been disappointed.

-While most of my early publications have focused on Owen's theology, most of my planned future writings are more constructively theological in orientation.
-I have a great interest in contemporary theology, an ongoing interest in the connection between Christology, the Trinity, and anthropology, and a growing desire to produce other writings aimed more directly at the laity.
+While most of my early publications focused on Owen's theology, much of my ongoing research and writing is more constructive in nature.
+I have a great interest in contemporary theology, with a special concern to see connections between Christology, the Trinity, and anthropology.
+I am also deeply driven by pastoral theology.

 - Member, advisor, and previous Chairperson of the Chapel Committee (2001-2006)